DigiWallet/transaction-sdk/README.md

-Targetpay SDK
+DigiWallet SDK
 =========

-With this (namespaced) SDK you can easily make the calls to TargetPay for all the payment methods that are provided.
+With this (namespaced) SDK you can easily make the calls to DigiWallet for all the payment methods that are provided.

-Required: PHP 5.3+
+Required: PHP 5.4+

 Installation
 ============